mrobbert/ansible-role-ondemand_exporter/README.md

 The path where the `ondemand_exporter` binary will be installed.

     ondemand_exporter_host: 'localhost'
-    ondemand_exporter_port: 9100
+    ondemand_exporter_port: 9301

 Host and port on which ondemand exporter will listen.

     ondemand_exporter_options: ''

-Any additional options to pass to `ondemand_exporter` when it starts, e.g. `--no-collector.wifi` if you want to ignore any WiFi data.
+Any additional options to pass to `ondemand_exporter` when it starts, e.g. `--collector.apache.status-url` if you want to change the location of Apache's mod_status URL.

     ondemand_exporter_state: started
     ondemand_exporter_enabled: true